germal/OpenCVB/README.md

 -   <https://github.com/bobdavies2000/OpenCVB> - download OpenCVB from GitHub

 -   Run the “PrepareTree.bat” script that comes with OpenCVB.
-It will download and run CMake for OpenCV, OpenCV_Contrib, librealsense, and Kinect4Azure.
+It will download and run CMake for needed libraries.
 After building it will occupy about 18Gb of disk space – plan accordingly.

     -   This will take the majority of time for the install depending on the network speed.